konsumer/arduinoscope/arduinoscope.nw/README.md

 *  [Linux 32bit](http://konsumer.github.com/arduinoscope/downloads/arduinoscope-linux32.nw) - same deal as above
 *  [Linux 64bit](http://konsumer.github.com/arduinoscope/downloads/arduinoscope-linux64.nw) - same deal as above

-To run them, go get the [node-webkit runtime](https://github.com/rogerwang/node-webkit) for your operating system.

 ## Building

 *  You will need to get a copy of `nw-gyp`, and put it in your path (`npm -g install nw-gyp`).